A. Greeting and introduction.

 e.
 That good thing which was committed to you: Timothy had something committed to him – Paul called it that good thing, no doubt meaning the gospel and the truth of God.
 Timothy needed faithfulness to keep that good thing.

 i.
-God has committed many good things to us; will we be faithful and keep them?
+God has committed many good things to us; we must be faithful to keep them.
 Keep has more than just the idea of holding on to something; it also means to guard it and to use it wisely.
 God has given us His Word, family relationships, time, talents, resources, education, and so on.
 We must be faithful to keep those good things in a way that brings glory and credit to Jesus.

 ii.
 We live in a time where faithfulness is only expected so long as it serves our own interests.
 When it stops being in our immediate advantage to be faithful, many people feel just fine about giving up their responsibility.
 But this is not honoring to God.

 iii.
-Being faithful to God means having the heart that will to what is right even when it seems not in our advantage to do so.
-But he honors those who fear the Lord; He who swears to his own hurt and does not change (Psalm 15:4).
+Being faithful to God means having the heart that will do what is right even when it seems not in our advantage to do so.
+But he honors those who fear the LORD; he who swears to his own hurt and does not change (Psalm 15:4).
 True faithfulness is shown when it costs something to be faithful.

 iv.
 God is faithful with what we commit to Him (2 Timothy 1:12).
 Will we be faithful with what He has committed to us?